davidmoten/java-builder-pattern-tricks/README.md

 ```java
 Thing thing = Things.name("FRED").sizeMetres(1.5).create();
 ```
-For clarity reasons if you want to use a `builder` method then go for it:
+For clarity reasons (for example if the class already has a lot of public static methods) if you want to use a `builder` method then go for it:

 ```java
 Thing thing = Thing.builder().name("FRED").sizeMetres(1.5).create();